Axe Head Prayer • Have you lost your edge?

 Dear God,

 You are the source of all that I have.
 My life is a gift from You, but sometimes it seems there is too much to bear.
-Grief, illness, unfinished projects, and other things take my eyes off of You.
+Grief, illness, unfinished projects, and other things take my eyes off You.
 Sometimes I am overwhelmed as all these things come crashing down on me.

-But as I feel myself sinking, I remember that I don’t have to carry these burdens alone.
+As I feel myself sinking, I remember that I don’t have to carry these burdens alone.
 You have promised to be with me every step of this journey through life.
 You are greater than any illness or problem that comes my way.
 Give me the faith to trust You, to meet You in a prayer of lament, and to surrender my burdens to You.

 Turn my heart toward You and Your Word.
 Teach me to come alongside others as we bear one another’s burdens and share the load.
-Remind us that You are the One who is faithful to keep us; Your faithful love will always be with us and You will never leave us.
+Remind us that You are the One who is faithful to keep us.
+Your faithful love will always be with us, and You will never leave us.

 Oh, Father, strengthen our faith.
 Draw us close to You where we can find our “edge” again.
 Make our axe head float so we can move forward with joy and peace, knowing that You are our strength.

-In the name of Jesus,
+In the name of Jesus, amen.

 Ministry of Reconciliation